Legal guide for company directors and CEOs in Slovenia

 The company and the director usually enter into a management contract or employment contract.
 A management contract is a type of service agreement specifying the director’s duties and remuneration, as well as other aspects of the relationship between the company and the director such as benefits, confidentiality, or non-compete and termination provisions.

 A director may also regulate his/her relationship with the company in an employment contract.
 Many aspects of the relationship are then regulated by the rules of labour law.
-The Slovenian Employment Relationships Act specifically stipulates which elements of the relationship between the director and the company may be regulated differently from the statutory provisions (for example, rules regarding remuneration, working times, breaks and rests during a working day and week, conditions and limitations of a fixed-term contract, disciplinary responsibility and termination of the employment contract).
+The Employment Relationships Act specifically stipulates which elements of the relationship between the director and the company may be regulated differently from the statutory provisions (for example, rules regarding remuneration, working times, breaks and rests during a working day and week, conditions and limitations of a fixed-term contract, disciplinary responsibility, and termination of the employment contract).

 9. What rules apply in respect of conflicts of interest?

 A director must carry out his/her duties in the best interest of the company and with the diligence of a good businessperson.
 He/she is bound by professional confidentiality and must avoid any conflict between his/her own interests and those of the company.
+In the event of a conflict of interest, a director must within three working days declare this in writing to the supervisory board (if existent) or shareholders’ meeting.

 A director may not participate as a director in a limited liability company, a member in a partnership, a shareholder in a private limited or unlimited company, a member of a management or supervisory board of another company, a private entrepreneur, a procurator of another company or an employee of another company, if the activity of such company or the private entrepreneur could present competition to the first company where such director operates.